veered/lmtk/examples/scripts/simple_debate_multi_judge.md

 The Con has presented the argument
 {{ answers[1] }}

-The Judge will now decide if the Pro or Con has made a stronger argument:

-:> The Judge decides in favor of

----

-Topic: {{ topic }}

-The Pro has presented the argument
-{{ answers[0] }}

-The Con has presented the argument
-{{ answers[1] }}

-The Judge will now decide if the Pro or Con has made a stronger argument:
+The Liberal Judge will now decide if the Pro or Con has made a stronger argument:

-:> The Judge decides in favor of
+:> The Liberal Judge decides in favor of

 ---